Sebastiaanvdeursen/Team-Trein/README.md

 - hill_climbing_optim represents the hill climbing algorithm with a random optim start and random optim neighbors
 - plant is the plant propagation algorithm, it is ran a 1000 iterations and a graph is created
 - find_p finds a solution for part1 (using all possible connections) using the greedy algorithm
+- weighted is a semi random algorithm based upon our own heuristics for assigning probabilities

 ### Structure
 The following list shows where you can find the most important files and folders of this project: